 Same answer as above.
 Authorized user tradelines and the practice of buying them for credit score improvement are related to credit cards and credit cards alone.

 That all depends on what state your credit was left in.
 If your credit was a mess, all your accounts were discharged, and you have relatively nothing on your credit report, then it could potentially help.
 But if you reaffirm your accounts, and you still have derogatory items after the bankruptcy, then tradelines wouldn’t help as much.

-How long do authorized user tradelinesto take to post or report?
+4.)
+How long does it take for an authorized user tradeline to post to a credit report?

 So, if you order a tradeline, it should be on your report within 30 days, tops.
 If the tradelines do not post within 30 days, then the company either dropped the ball or there is something wrong with your credit report (security freezes, fraud alerts, etc.).

-Yes, despite all the propaganda about FICO 08, credit bureaus, etc., authorized user tradelines still work and we do this every single day.
+Yes, since 1974 the law has not changed.
+Despite all the propaganda about FICO 08, credit bureaus, etc., authorized user tradelines still work and we do this every single day.

-What are some reasons authorized user tradelines do not post?
+8.)
+What are some reasons authorized user tradelines do not report?

-There are many more reasons why they tradelines refuse to post on an authorized users credit report, and we have yet to encounter a scenario in which we were unable to get the tradeline to post correctly.
+There are many more reasons why tradelines do not post on an authorized users credit report, but we have yet to encounter a scenario in which we were unable to get the tradeline to post correctly.